Casprovy/oh_cash/README.md

 Back-end files are located in the `server` folder.

 ### Notes

+To enable the Google login feature you need to input your Google ID token in the `env.js` file and change the `initialRouteName` in `\navigation\AppNavigator.js` to `Auth`.

 Not tested on Android!
 The app contains some original filenames as created by Expo which may not always refer to what is seen on the screen.